Board of Trustees

-Linda Penniman was elected to the Naples City Council in 2014, served 6 years, two of which as Vice Mayor.
-While on City Council she served as the Vice Chair of the Metropolitan Planning Organization for 2 years and Chair of the Collier County Coastal Advisory Committee.
-Penniman currently serves on the boards of the CalusaWaterkeeper, Naples Art, Neighborhood Clinic, Advisory Committee of WGCU and is Chairing SMARTGROWTHNOW, a group dedicated to fighting runaway growth.
-Linda and her husband Nick were in the newspaper business their entire working life, he as Publisher of the St. Louis Post Dispatch.
+Linda Penniman was elected to the Naples City Council in 2014 and served six years, two as Vice Mayor.
+While on the city council she served as Vice Chair of the Metropolitan Planning Organization for two years and Chair of the Collier County Coastal Advisory Committee.
+Penniman currently serves on the boards of the CalusaWaterkeeper, Naples Art, WGCU Advisory Committee, and is chairing SMARTGROWTHNOW, a group dedicated to fighting runaway growth.
+Linda and her husband Nick were in the newspaper business their entire working life, he as publisher of the St. Louis Post-Dispatch.

 Don is a retired career journalist who was executive editor of several daily newspapers and related websites in Florida and Colorado.
 He served on the board of Florida’s First Amendment Foundation for 12 years, chaired it for four years and was among the founders of the state’s Sunshine Sunday observance.
 He also served on the boards of Colorado’s Freedom of Information Coalition and the National FOIC.
 He’s a graduate of Yale University and Northwestern’s Medill School of Journalism.